creativemarket/goarion/README.md

 image metadata extraction library.

 While Arion provides a powerful CLI and C++ library, Goarion supplements its functionality by allowing for quick and easy Go integration.
-Goarion is intended for microservice or batch processing tools, and can easily parallelize Arion operations (see [bench](bench/main.go)).
+Goarion is intended for creating microservices and batch processing tools, and allows effortless parallelization of Arion operations (see [bench](bench/main.go)).

-**Example use cases**
+**Example Applications:**
 * On-the-fly image resize/watermarking API
 * Batch resize/watermark operations on large datasets
 * Existing Go projects that need image manipulation